william-silversmith/norm/README.md

 # norm
 A SQL builder that doesn't force its opinions on you.
 Just pastes SQL together in a constructive manner.

+How will this make your life better?
+If you've never used a SQL builder:

+- SQL objects are composable like functions
+- SQL looks much more natural inside of your code
+- Binds tracking is handled for you
+- Arrays of values are gracefully handled

+What's different about norm-sql?

+- No setting up copies of schemas in javascript, just start writing SQL
+- Expressive logical operators that are simple to use
+- Easy to adapt to most SQL engines
+- Small module size - no mysteries!
+- No production dependencies

+Check out the examples below to get a handle on what this looks like in practice.

 # Installation

 `npm install norm-sql`